Polymer/old-docs-site/app/2.0/docs/tools/polymer-cli.md

 ## Install {#install}

 1. Make sure you have installed a verson of Node.js supported by Polymer.
+To check the version of Node.js that you have installed, run:

+        node --version

-Run `node --version` to to check the version of Node.js that you have installed and see our [official node version support policy](node-support) for more details.
+    See our [official node version support policy](node-support) for more details.

 1. Update npm.